ZainRizvi/ZainRizvi.github.io/_drafts/using-custom-deep-learning-containers.md

     RUN apt update -y
     # Add R support
-    RUN wget -O - https://raw.githubusercontent.com/ZainRizvi/UseRWithGpus/master/install-r-cpu.sh | bash
+    RUN wget -O - https://raw.githubusercontent.com/ZainRizvi/UseRWithGpus/master/install-r-cpu-ubuntu.sh | bash

 And now we can run `docker build .` again.
-This time the command will take a **long** time to complete (that script takes on the order of X0 minutes to run, and now we're not running inside the fast GCP network).
+This time the command will take a **long** time to complete (that script takes a little under an hour to run, and we're no longer running inside the fast GCP network which would at least improve our download speeds).

 But once completes, we'll again be given a new image Id similar to the one we saw earlier.
 Just tag that and push it to your registry the same way we did before